awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 Amazon ECS supports the following types of task placement constraints:

 `distinctInstance`
 Place each task on a different container instance\.
+This task placement constraint can be specified when either running a task or creating a new service\.

 `memberOf`
 Place tasks on container instances that satisfy an expression\.

-For more information about expression syntax, see [Cluster Query Language](cluster-query-language.md)\.
+For more information about the expression syntax for constraints, see [Cluster Query Language](cluster-query-language.md)\.

-**Note**
-The placement constraint type `distinctInstance` is not supported when using task placement constraints on a TaskDefinition.
+The `memberOf` task placement constraint can be specified with the following actions:
++ Running a task
++ Creating a new service
++ Creating a new task definition
++ Creating a new revision of an existing task definition

 ## Attributes<a name="attributes"></a>